 The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) eliminated the terms alcoholic, alcohol dependence, and alcohol abuse in favor of alcohol use disorder (AUD).
 Whether or not someone’s drinking qualifies as AUD is determined by how one ranks on an 11-point scale.

-Two of the 11 symptoms qualify as mild AUD, four rates a moderate AUD diagnosis, and six or more is severe AUD.
 Occasional heavy drinking doesn’t necessarily mean an AUD, but it can be a warning sign.

-How Does Alcohol Dependence Develop?
+How Does Alcohol Addiction Develop?